Skip to content

 Terminal window

-3. Ask your network team to allow outbound TCP 443 from the Mirth server to synura.io.
-The diagnostic bundle output contains IP addresses if they need to allowlist by IP.
+2. If TcpTestSucceeded is False, outbound port 443 is blocked.
+Ask your network team to allow outbound TCP 443 from the Mirth server to synura.io.

 Cause: One of: